 We cannot be responsible for the privacy policies and practices of other websites even if you access them using links from our websites and recommend that you check the policy of each site you visit.

 We ensure that additional controls are in place for financial, sensitive and special categories of information, meeting regulatory and legal requirements for managing these types of information.

 We will hold your personal information on our systems for as long as is necessary for the relevant activity, and meet any legal or regulatory requirement.
 This is so that we can provide the services or information you have requested, to administer your relationship with us, to ensure we don’t communicate with you if you’ve asked us not to and to comply with the law.

 We may keep information relating to gifts in wills indefinitely so that we can administer these gifts and communicate appropriately with the families of those leaving The Power of Nutrition a legacy.

-You have a right to ask us to confirm whether we are processing information about you, and to request access to this information (‘right of access’).
-If you would like to do so, please send a description of the information you would like as well as approved proof of identity to the Team at The Power of Nutrition, 30 Bedford Street, London, WC2E 9ED.
+You can request a copy of the personal information that we hold about you under the Data Protection Act 1998.
+If you would like to do so, please send a description of the information you would like as well as approved proof of identity to the Team at The Power of Nutrition, 114-118 Southampton Row, London, WC1B 5AA.

-You have the right to lodge a complaint about the way we manage your data with the Information Commissioners Office.
-You may do so by calling their helpline at 0303 123 1113.
+You have the right to lodge a complaint about the way we manage your data with the Information Commissioner’s Office.

 We always want you to be happy with the communication you receive from us.
-If you want to change how you hear from us, to opt-out of receiving information from us or update your details, simply get in touch with our Team.
-You can call them on 0203 1413 905 or email email@example.com (Monday to Friday, 8am-5pm).
+If you want to change how you hear from us, or update your details, simply get in touch with our Team.
+You can call them on 0203 1413 900 or email firstname.lastname@example.org (Monday to Friday, 9am-5pm).